By: Team AY1920S1-CS2103T-W12-4 Since: Sep 2019 Licence: MIT

 filter of the list of transactions is changed to allow the user to view the transaction.

-is mandatory, but at least one of the optional arguments
+Year and TransactionType.
+Of these arguments, only Index is mandatory, but at least one of the optional arguments

 (which are fields to be edited) need to be present.